 Exercise, Exercise, Exercise!

 One of the most important points of keeping your dog happy and healthy is ensuring they get enough daily exercise.
 This is especially important when the dog has a limited amount of space to run and play while at home.
 Dogs who live in apartments naturally face more confinement than those that have a larger home to roam around, keeping them from being able to let out their energy and play, leaving them feeling frustrated and restrained.
-As most dog owners know, a dog who is frustrated will take their energy out in ways that can be frustrating for the household, such as on your furniture, your slippers, or even your kid’s favorite toy.
+As most dog owners know, a dog who is frustrated will take their energy out in ways that can be destructive for the household, such as on your furniture, your slippers, or even your kid’s favorite toy.

 In order to remedy a lack of roaming and running space apartment dwellers should ensure their dogs get adequate exercise twice a day – both morning and evening.
 This can consist of taking them jogging or running, exploring a nearby park or hiking trail, or taking them to the local dog park.